walkerlj0/Selenium_Course_Example_Code/content/chapters/javascript-alerts.md

----
-title: "How To Work With JavaScript Alerts"
+# How To Work With JavaScript Alerts
-slug: "51-javascript-alerts"
-number: 51
-publish_date: 2015-11-10
-tags:
-  - "javascript"
-  - "javascript alerts"
-  - "javascript popups"
-  - "javascript dialogs"
-level: 1
-category: "testing"
----

 ## The Problem